 More on Finish Carpentry

 Kerf the backside.
 Lay a scrap of baseboard face down on the miter saw and set your saw depth stop to allow a plunge cut two-thirds into the back of the trim.
-Now continue the cut, stopping the blade 1/8 inch from the top of the band profile.
+Now continue the cut, stopping the blade 1/8 in. from the top of the band profile.
 Be sure the blade doesn’t cut through the face of the profile.
 A stop block will hold the trim where t you want it, and allows for quick, consistent score cuts without over or undercutting.
 The relief cuts will allow the trim to flex without damaging the face .
 Now place your finish piece face down on your saw.
-Starting at one end, score the back of the trim with 1/8 inch spacing in between cuts.
+Starting at one end, score the back of the trim with 1/8-in. spacing in between cuts.
 Continue all the way to the other end of the board.
-I recommend having an out feed bench or a helper to hold the trim as it will become very flexible as you go.
+I recommend having an out-feed bench or a helper to hold the trim as it will become very flexible as you go.